ACENOCOUMAROL

 Disease/Condition Glossary

 Blood clots can occur in any body part, leading to a heart attack, stroke, and organ damage (even coma or death).
-Blood clots can reach your arteries or veins in the organs like the brain, kidney, heart, lungs, and limbs.
+Blood clots can reach your arteries or veins in organs like the brain, kidney, heart, lungs, and limbs.
 Conditions like atherosclerosis, diabetes, heart failure, irregular heartbeat (arrhythmia), and obesity/overweight can trigger excessive blood clotting in the brain and heart.
 On the other hand, deep vein thrombosis (blood clot in veins), peripheral artery disease (narrowed arteries due to fat deposit or blood clot), and atherosclerosis (fat built upon the walls of the arteries) can cause a blood clot in your limbs.

-Deep vein thrombosis (blood clots in legs) is a medical condition in which blood clots form in deep veins, usually in the legs.
+Deep vein thrombosis (blood clots in the legs) is a medical condition in which blood clots form in deep veins, usually in the legs.
 The symptoms include leg pain or swelling.

 Pulmonary embolism (blood clots in the lung) is a chronic condition which occurs as the blood clots break and travel to the lungs from deep veins in the legs or other parts of the body.
 The symptoms of pulmonary embolism include cough, chest pain, and shortness of breath.